Neuroscience

 NSC 327 Seminar: Race and Gender in Neurological Disorders (4 Credits)

 In this seminar, students study major neurological disorders with an eye towards understanding the symptoms, the basic neuropathology, the most common treatments and prognosis.
 The class also studies how race and ethnicity impact understanding of disease, the practice of medicine and scientific knowledge.
 The class covers several ways sex and gender can intersect with prevalence, neurobiology and diagnosis and treatment of these disorders.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {N}

 Fall, Spring, Variable